RMPlib/RMPlib/README.md

 ***
+**!!!
+Work in progress !!!**
 This work is currently undergoing a double-blind review process.
 Therefore, all information linking to persons or organizations are anonymized at present, but will be updated at the end of the review process.
-***
-**!!!
-Work in progress !!!**
-Currently, all folders of _RMPlib_ contain one example file.
-The inclusion of all other benchmark instances resp. extension files is currently being prepared and planned for 03/03/2021.
 ***